eoincampbell/Qluent/README.md

 var person = await q.PopAsync();
 ```

-If you don't want to remove the object from the queue, you can peek at it instead
+If you don't want to remove the object from the queue, you can peek at it instead.

 ```csharp
 var person = await q.PeekAsync();
 ```

-### Receiving multiple Messages

-You can also Peek or Pop multiple messages at a time by passing a message count to
+You can also Peek or Pop multiple messages at a time by passing a message count.
-either the method

 ```csharp
 IEnumerable<Person> peekedPeople = await q.PeekAsync(5);